Raspberry Pi Remote Access and VNC Optimization: Complete Remote Desktop Guide

 sudo systemctl start vncserver-x11-serviced

-# Configure VNC settings
+# Configure classic VNC settings

 sudo nano /root/.vnc/config.d/vncserver-x11